-As IT Director at Liquid Church I have oversee the IT infrastructure across six separate campuses, the central offices, and several smaller branch offices.
+As IT Director at Liquid Church I oversee the IT infrastructure across six separate campuses, the central offices, and several smaller branch offices.
 Since joining Liquid we have launched two new campuses – one fixed and one mobile – and overhauled a large warehouse to serve as a permanent campus and central offices for the church.

-I’ve researched, purchased, and overseen the acquisition, installation and management of servers, storage arrays, network infrastructure, wireless networks, CCTV systems, building access control.
+I’ve researched, purchased, and overseen the acquisition, installation and management of servers, storage arrays, network infrastructure, wireless networks, CCTV systems, and building access control.
 I’ve even led the acquisition and installation of fire alarm systems and networked HVAC controls.

 Primary Narrative Summary

 - Liquid Church – 2015-Present – IT Director and Website Coordinator.

 - Calvary Community Church – 2009-2015 – Elder and then pastoral leadership.

 - Cairn University – 2008 – 2013 – Systems Administrator for Technology Services.